How Much it Costs to OWN an RV: What to Know Before You Buy

 Cost to Register Your RV

 In some states the DMV will let the dealership handle titling for you.
-If this is the case, the dealership will send your title work to the DMV.
-From there you will have to pay the taxes and fees to receive the plates for your camper.
+If your state works this way the dealership will send your title work to the DMV.

-When you’ve purchased the RV, you’ll have a certain time frame to register it without incurring a late fee.
-This time frame changes from state to state.
 Each state and even county also has a different way to handle registration fees.
 Prevent these fees by checking your state and county’s registration process requirements.

 This is a picture of an itemized tax and fee receipt provided by the registration office